2019 Toronto Blue Jays season: August

-On August 8, rookie Bo Bichette set a new MLB record for most consecutive doubles to start a career with nine when he doubled in the bottom of the sixth inning against the New York Yankees.
+On August 8, rookie Bo Bichette set a new MLB record for most consecutive games with an extra-base hit to start a career with nine when he doubled in the bottom of the sixth inning against the New York Yankees.
 On August 11, Masahiro Tanaka of the New York Yankees pitched eight innings against the Blue Jays while giving up only three hits in a 1–0 win that split a four-game set between the two teams.
 Aroldis Chapman came in the 9th inning to close the game for the Yankees, inducing a double play from the bat of Vladimir Guerrero Jr. following a 13-pitch at-bat, for which the rookie received a standing ovation from the crowd at Rogers Centre.
 In their game against the Texas Rangers on August 12, the Blue Jays set a franchise record with 13 extra-base hits.
 On August 18, Yusei Kikuchi of the Seattle Mariners pitched a complete game two-hit shutout against the Blue Jays in a 7–0 win as the Mariners took two of three games from the Blue Jays.